 For water consumption, it is an important natural resource.
 In our daily business operation, we check water pipes regularly to identify any cracks or leakage.
 They are fixed promptly to prevent water wastage.
 Besides, water-saving devices are installed to restrict the water flow and conserve water.
-Owing to the increase in production volume of the Lithium Ion Motive Battery Business in 2021, the water consumption increased during the year.
-The Group has set a reduction target of 10% in water consumption by 2025.
+Owing to the increase in production volume of the Lithium Ion Motive Battery Business in 2023, the water consumption increased during the reporting period.
+The Group has set a reduction target of 10% in water consumption by 2025 as compared with 2020.
 During the reporting period, the consumption of water from our operation was summarised as follows: